-ACADIA Pharmaceuticals Inc. is offering shares of common stock.
+ACADIA Pharmaceuticals Inc. is offering 5,000,000 shares of common stock.
 This is our initial public offering, and no public market currently exists for our shares.
-We anticipate that the initial public offering price will be between \$ and \$ per share.
+We anticipate that the initial public offering price will be between \$7.00 and \$8.00 per share.
 After the offering, the market price for our shares may be outside this range.

-We have applied to list our common stock.
 Our common stock has been approved for quotation on The Nasdaq National Market under the symbol "ACAD".